iyke395/-Pharmaceutical-Sales-Data/README.md

 # Pharmaceutical Sales Data
-An analysis on a pharmaceutical Sales Data
+An analysis on a pharmaceutical Sales Data.

 ## Overview